What is the butterfly effect?

 While the mathematical explanation that Lorenz developed could show the possible effects of a butterfly’s wings on weather patterns, there is no evidence that actually proves it.
 Observation has shown that the effects of a butterfly’s wings appear to be confined to a very small, localized area.
 Any large-scale effect appears to be dampened by the system as a whole.

-See also What are water resources?
+See also What are the different types of water dragons?

 Popular culture